valderman/selda/README.md

 Tables are defined as the product of one or more columns, expressed using *extensible tuples*, or heterogeneous lists.
+An extensible tuple is simply a list of values joined together by the `:*:` operator.

 ```
 people :: Table (Text :*: Int :*: Maybe Text)